Stuycs-K/final-project-9-chank-simr/WORKLOG.md

 - when a specific Pokemon is clicked after the Pokemon button within Menu, shows that Pokemon's stats
 - added a new GameState to show Pokemon stats
 - displayed Pokemon sprites in menu and individual PokemonStatsGameState

+### 6/5/2023

+- created Item class and BerryOrPotion subclass
+- created ItemDictionary class to store all possible items